 - Research: I talked with lots of other cyclists about what kind of tools and spare parts I would need.
 The idea was if my bike broke down, and I had the necessary tools/parts someone more adept at fixing bikes could help me.
 The backup was electrical or duct tape.

 - Pack a small bike repair book: Thinking that if I had the right tools/parts and I was alone or isolated, I would be able to fix the bike. eventually.
-In addition, I took a bike maintenance course though about all that helped with was learning to change a flat tire.
+In addition, I took a bike maintenance course, though about all that helped with was learning to change a flat tire.
 (Today though, if you have internet access there is all sorts of information available.)

 When I first travelled solo in 1992-93 in New Zealand and Australia, there was no internet and no connection with others travelling by bike.
 So how have things changed?
 Any contact with home was through mail collected every couple of months at Poste Resantes.
 I had one rule, that if I had a bad day and wanted to go home, I would wait a week.
 And if I still felt that it was the right time to stop cycling and return home, then I would go home.
 I never had to make that the decision.
 Handling money was with Traveller’s Checks, and personal checks from a home account to replace the Traveller’s checks at any American Express Office.
 I pre-paid the AmEx credit card with a large fund and used it like a debit card.
-What a difference now days with ATMs everywhere.
+What a difference nowadays with ATMs everywhere.

 My goals for the tour were twofold: to learn how I did things, outside of a partnership, and to look at the consumerism in my culture, then I watched myself go about buying a new bike, buying a new sleeping bag, buying a new tent; all the stuff I was going to need if I really did this.